 The Process Model

 This is a cycle of 4 distinct phases of learning.
 You want to maximize the effectiveness of each.
-The primary method for this is to cut out all crossover and multitasking.
+The primary method for this is to cut out any multitasking.
 Identify which phase you are in and commit to doing that one well.
 Quality and depth.
 The other phases will have their turn.

 When you sit down to play or to learn, define your goal for the time you're about to spend.
 Good goal-setting and follow-through is the key to optimizing the learning process.
 Visualize what your goal looks like before you start and review your discipline after you finish.
 Then move on with your day.
 This will allow you to be more On when you are On and more Off when you are Off.